 A pre-launch landing page is the best place to start with the SEO activities.
 Choose the right keywords and put them into URLs, titles, meta tags, names of images and description copies.
 However, you shouldn't forget that, first of all, you create your landing page for people who will use your app, not for a search engine algorithms.
 That's why your texts need to stay human-friendly, so users must enjoy visiting your landing page.
 Moreover, if the keywords and tags are overused, a search engine can easily ignore your page.

-See also our article about post release support: Post Release Support - a Must or Wasting Money?
+See also our article about post release support: Mobile application development cost

 It is also important not to neglect your optimization once you have a successful app launch.
 Furthermore, it will need an expansion with you traffic growth.
 The right conduction of SEO activities, as well as the regular testing of new approaches and keywords will ensure your success.